 Sometimes, I think, it is good to just wait a minute, initially, between each bite to really learn where that is for yourself.

 - Portions, for most people, are somewhere about a quarter to half a cup.
 This is my quarter cup serving, as you can see, next to my tablespoon.
 It is pretty small.

 - Having that amount out can really help, just be a good visual from where you want to stay.
 Hope this helps!

 If you have any questions please leave them in the comment box below or if you have any comments about what helped you.

 I also think about having a timer with me but even using your phone and using the stopwatch setting, so that you can watch how many bites you are taking per minute can really help to slow things down.

-You are not going to have a lot of fun to eat with for the first couple of weeks or so but I promise, just taking this time now:
+You are not going to have a lot of fun for the first couple of weeks or so but just take this time now:

 - To practice eating slowly

-- To putting your fork or spoon down between bites
+- To put your fork or spoon down between bites